idvhs/idvhs.github.io/_portfolio/PA.markdown

 Deutsche Bahn AG is a German railway company.
 Headquartered in Berlin, it is a private joint-stock company, with the Federal Republic of Germany being its single shareholder.
 People call Deutsche Bahn AG with DB.

 From this year (2018) DB started more Data Science Project.
 I work for HR Analytics in DB Headquarter in Berlin under supervision of HR Manager of Deutsche Bahn AG.
-Data science is a "concept to unify statistics, data analysis, machine learning and their related methods" in order to "understand and analyze actual phenomena" with data (wikipedia.com).

 When working with data science project, it is always important to follow a well-defined data science workflow.
 There are more than one life cycle that we know, but we focusing on data mining method the **CRISP-DM model** (CRoss Industry Standard Process for Data Mining).

 For theme Business Understanding I got some Seminar, additional lectures , and Business Process System from Deusche Bahn AG.
 Not only the concept but also the tools and a lot of workshops.
 Below are summarised from A-Z about HR analytics keywords, method, and tools.